 The Reformation had another effect on health matters that caused much grief in the short term, but made for better societies in the long haul.
 In the Middle Ages, many monasteries and convents provided basic healing and respite for the ill who lived nearby.
 By the Reformers' time, this monastic system's role in care-giving was fast eroding due to its own complexity, and due to the care-givers' lack of understanding and knowledge about health.
 City and feudal governments were already taking on a growing role in health issues, and private physicians were starting to develop standards of conduct.
 When the Reformation closed most of the monasteries and convents in their areas, the effect was much like it would be today if many of the nation's hospitals had to close.
 Many people were left with little health care at a time when there was much fear of plague.
 The reaction, also spurred on by the Reformers, was that congregations, cities, and private citizens, in the name of Christ and the common good, would have to take it upon themselves to create health care institutions which would have the duty of caring for all.
 As time went on, they invented or reinvented hospitals, sanitariums, clinics, and the family physician.

 The Methodists in Britain did a lot of great things for the British public society in the 19th century.
 Most of these not only made Britain more just, but also made Britain healthier.
 By abolishing the slave trade, they abolished a barbarism that killed many of the people that it enslaved.
 By working to reform orphanages and workhouses, they put an end to child labor, torturous punishments, and filthy conditions.
+Once again, spiritual healing was one side of the same thing as physical and social healing.
 By the 20th century, secular versions of their ideas helped to create the social safety net for the poor found in most developed nations.
 In the United States, there was a different vision of 'public' being carried out, one which depended less on government action.
 Christians of all sorts, such as William Passavant, built health institutions all over the nation.
 Their vision stretched from the founding of hospitals and nursing homes back then to the founding of hospices and neighborhood clinics today.
 Even today, US Christians gather in such groups as Bread For the World to lobby for good government policies that help feed poor people and reduce poverty in the US and throughout the world.